 Purple Basil is a slightly petite plant.
 Here it grows up to 1 1/2 feet tall and 1-2 feet wide.
 This makes them perfect for the front of your planting area, and will quickly grow to fill in spaces.
 Protect them from slugs and snails, as they will nibble on the leaves if they get a chance.

 Once summer gets going, basils tend to want to go to seed quickly.
 They put out profuse arrays of blooms that bees absolutely love.
 The blooms of Purple Basil pop out on purple flower spikes above deep purple, or purple and green variegated, leaves.
 The flowers themselves are a light lavender color.
 Not only will this plant compliment your food, it makes an attractive plant for the garden, as well.
 As pretty as the flowers are, you will want to trim them off fairly regularly to prevent the plant from going to seed and moving on to the afterlife.
 By removing the flowers, the plant thinks it failed at reproducing and so it will stick around to try again.
 You can actually cook with the flower clusters, too, but the leaves will have the best flavor.
-Don’t forget to try them in my Basil Jelly recipe.
+Don’t forget to try them in my Basil Jelly recipe or in homemade pesto.

 Harvest leaves earlier in the day while it is cool.
 Make sure the plant isn’t droopy from heat or water loss, or your leaves won’t be very tasty.
 Basil tends to be best when used fresh, but they can be gently dried for later use.

 - Flower Color: light purple

 - Width: up to 1-2 feet

 - Sun: full sun, or part shade in hotter regions